joshbrostoff/joshbrostoff.github.io/_posts/2019-09-10-cmdb_integration.md

 The other major issue I’ve seen with third party CMDB integrations is completely altering a ServiceNow instance to match what a third party application is doing.
 To work around having to create dozens of new priorities, status’, categories and subcategories, I used what I call a “Value Conversion table” to get around this.
 The concept of this table is to lookup values sent from a third-party system and convert them into “ServiceNow language.”

 I created this table with 4 main fields;
--	Direction
+-	Direction (Outbound, Inbound)
-o	Outbound, Inbound
--	Type
-o	Priority, Department, Category, Subcategory, Status, Reason
+-	Type (Priority, Department, Category, Subcategory, Status, Reason)
 -	Key
 -	Value